dstein64/gifcast/README.md

 ### Recording a Cast

+Recording requires the `asciinema` program, which runs independently of *gifcast*.

 To record an asciinema cast, launch a new recording (`asciinema rec`) to record your session.
 Upon terminating your session (`Ctrl-D`), choose to save the cast to disk, using a `.cast` extension.